abhishek7t/Lyrics-Generation/README.md

 # Lyrics-Generation

-Developing a neural language model to generate song lyrics given some context.
+Developing a neural language model to generate lyrics for English rock songs.